 (d) Hybrid.
 The interfaces between Hardware and Software portions of a Covered Product shall be designed so that the Hardware portions comply with the level of protection that would be provided by a pure Hardware implementation, and the Software portions comply with the level of protection that would be provided by a pure Software implementation.

 X.10 Robust Methods.
-Where a Covered Product passes, or directs to be passed, Unscreened Content or Marked Content from such Covered Product to another product pursuant to Section X.6(a), it shall do so using a method designed to ensure that such content, in any usable form, shall be reasonably secure from being intercepted, redistributed or copied when being so passed to such other product.
-Where a Covered Product passes, or directs to be passed, Unscreened Content or Marked Content to an output pursuant to Sections X.3(a)(5), X.3(a)(5), X.4(a)(4) orX.4(a)(5), it shall do so using a method that provides technological protection against unauthorized redistribution of such content that is at least as effective as such technological protection provided by any one of the Authorized Digital Output Protection Technologies.
+Where a Covered Product passes, or directs to be passed, Unscreened Content or Marked Content from such Covered Product to another product pursuant to Sections X.3(a)(3), X.3(a)(4), [X.4(a)(3),] X.4(a)(4) or X.6(b), it shall do so using

+[\a method designed to ensure that such content, in any usable form, shall be reasonably secure from being intercepted, redistributed or copied when being so passed to such other product].
+Where a Covered Product passes, or directs to be passed, Unscreened Content or Marked Content to an output pursuant to Sections X.3(a)(3), X.3(a)(4) or X.4(a)(3), it shall do so using